 Lake Tawakoni State Park, Wills Point On Oct.
-26th, come out for Boo in the Park for Pumpkin Carving contest, decorated campsites, spooky stories and trick-or-treating!
-Click HERE for more information on things to do at Lake Tawakoni.
+23rd, 2021, come out for Boo in the Park for Pumpkin Carving contest, decorated campsites, spooky stories and trick-or-treating!

-Forest of Fear at Loyd Park, Grand Prairie Weekend of Oct.
-19th and 26th.
-One of the BEST Halloween Camping, day visitors line up to ride hay rides around the park and trick-or-treat at the campsites, often with extremely elaborate decorations!
-Click HERE to read more.
+Forest of Fear at Loyd Park, Grand Prairie Oct.
+15-16 and Oct.
+22-23 One of the BEST Halloween Camping, day visitors line up to ride hay rides around the park and trick-or-treat at the campsites, often with extremely elaborate decorations!

-Jellystone Park, Burleson, Tyler, Wichita Falls All of the fun Jellystone Parks go all out for Halloween, with not-so-scary decorations, activities, crafts and of course, Hey Hey Hey Rides!
-Click HERE to read more.
+Jellystone Park, Burleson, Tyler All of the fun Jellystone Parks go all out for Halloween, with not-so-scary decorations, activities, crafts and of course, Hey Hey Hey Rides!

 7. Fall Festivals

-Butterfly Flutterby, Grapevine October 19th children will love the sweet butterfly parade, activities and butterfly release!
-Click HERE for more information.
+Butterfly Flutterby, Grapevine October 16th children will love the sweet butterfly parade, activities and butterfly release!

 Tyler Rose Festival, Tyler Oct.
-19th This annual festival offers visitors a chance to see the incredible gardens in bloom and don’t miss the Rose Parade!
-Click HERE for more information.
+14-17, 2021 This annual festival offers visitors a chance to see the incredible gardens in bloom and don’t miss the Rose Parade!

 8. The State Fair of Texas